 - 1 cup shredded sharp cheddar cheese

-- Add the buttermilk, melted butter, and chopped chives.
+- Make a well in the center then add the buttermilk, melted butter, and chopped chives.
 Using a spatula, stir together until the dough is completely moistened, being careful not to over mix.
-We want these biscuits to be light and fluffy, and too much mixing can make the dough dry and tough.

-- Mix in the crumbled bacon and cheddar cheese until it's thoroughly combined.
+- Mix in the crumbled bacon and cheddar cheese until it's thoroughly distributed.

-- Using a 2 ounce ice cream scoop, scoop the dough onto the baking sheet.
-You'll need to leave approximately 2 inches between each biscuit.
+- Using a 2 ounce ice cream scoop to divide the dough placing side by side in the skillet.

 - Brush the tops with melted butter and bake for 10-12 minutes until golden brown.